TiBeN/15khz-arcade-pkg/README.md

 $ DISPLAY=:0.1 xrandr
 ```

+### Groovymame

 To launch groovymame64:

     $ gm-15khz sf2

-Note the absence of the prefix DISPLAY=:0.1 .
+Note the absence of the env var DISPLAY.
 It is useless because it
 is already set inside the `gm-15khz` bash launcher. `gm-15khz` is simply a
 wrapper of the `groovymame64` binary.
 All command line arguments
 following `gm-15khz` invocation are passed to the underlying